-Landlocked in the Northern Hemisphere, the Czech Republic has a moderate and mile climate that varies throughout different regions, each climate type dependent on the sea level that accompanies each location.
+Landlocked in the Northern Hemisphere, the Czech Republic has a moderate and mile climate that varies throughout different regions.
+Each climate type depends on the sea level that accompanies each location.
 Simply put, the higher the location, the lower the average temperature and the higher the likelihood of rain.
-These conditions are also influenced by things like mountain range, latitude (the northernmost point is only 2.5 degrees further north than the southernmost), and distance from water sources.
-The average temperature is regularly dependent on sea level and the annual rainfall is also dependent on the same factor.
-The highest mountain range with steep slopes facing northwest has an average total rainfall that is greater than 1,200 millimeters.
-Adversely, the driest region of the Czech Republic, apart from the lowest-situated, southeast Moravia, is northwest Bohemia, a location that remains sheltered by the Krušné Mountains.
+These conditions are also influenced by a mountain range, latitude (the northernmost point is only 2.5 degrees further north than the southernmost), and distance from water sources.
+The average temperature is regularly dependent on sea level, and the annual rainfall is also dependent on the same factor.
+The highest mountain range with steep slopes facing northwest has an average total rainfall greater than 1,200 millimetres.
+Adversely, the driest region of the Czech Republic, apart from the lowest-situated southeast Moravia, is northwest Bohemia, a location that remains sheltered by the Krušné Mountains.

 The sun tends to vary in level and height throughout the year.
-Winters are typically cold and summers are usually warm.
-December, January and February are typically the months that are most often related to winter temperatures with the coldest month being January where average monthly temperature falls below 0 °C. Precipitation during the winter is typically snow in the mountains and alternating rain and snow in the lowlands.
+Winters are typically cold, and summers are usually warm.
+December, January and February are typically the months most often related to winter temperatures, with the coldest month being January, where the average monthly temperature falls below 0 °C. Precipitation during the winter is typically snow in the mountains and alternating rain and snow in the lowlands.
 Winter sports athletes are often attracted to the several months of snow coverage that tends to remain on the mountainsides during these months.